moq-wg/moq-transport/draft-ietf-moq-transport.md

 server MUST reply with one of the versions offered by the client.
-If the server does not support any of the versions offered by the client, or the client receives a server version that it did not offer, the corresponding peer MUST close the connection.
+If the server does not support any of the versions offered by the client, or the client receives a server version that it did not offer, the corresponding peer MUST close the session.

 \[\[RFC editor: please remove the remainder of this section before publication.]]